sudhanshu7355/Typescript_practice_1391/README.md

 date -13/02/25

-This repository provides an introduction to fundamental TypeScript concepts including strings, numbers, functions, classes, interfaces, arrays, and the any type.
+ This repository is a collection of my practice and exploration of fundamental TypeScript concepts including strings, numbers, functions, classes, interfaces, arrays, and the any type.
- Each topic is explained with examples to help you understand how to use TypeScript effectively.
+ Each topic is accompanied by examples and hands-on exercises that I've worked on to solidify my understanding of TypeScript.
+ This project serves as a reference for anyone looking to learn or revisit these core concepts.

    Table of Contents:-